-- 1. Fundamental to the faculty performance review process are the perspectives of management, students and peers, as each constituency is uniquely positioned to provide quality feedback to the teaching professional. - 2.
-To accomplish the above items, the following items are the goals for faculty performance reviews: - a.
-To encourage professional growth (including mastery of discipline and craft of teaching/counseling/student services /counseling/student services); - b.
-To establish strong collegial ties across disciplines and the College; - c.
-To improve student success; - d.
-To provide a meaningful review for the benefit of faculty and students. - 3.
-To better teaching/counseling/student services and learning, any criteria for a performance evaluation must be: - a.
-Objective; - b.
-Fair; - c.
-Standardized while being appropriate for the discipline; - d.
-Uniform.
+- a.
+Fundamental to the faculty performance review process are the perspectives of management, students and peers, as each constituency is uniquely positioned to provide quality feedback to the teaching professional. - b.
+To accomplish the above items, the following items are the goals for faculty performance reviews: - To encourage professional growth (including mastery of discipline and craft of teaching/counseling/student services /counseling/student services); - To establish strong collegial ties across disciplines and the College; - To improve student success; - To provide a meaningful review for the benefit of faculty and students. - c.
+To better teaching/counseling/student services and learning, any criteria for a performance evaluation must be: - Objective; - Fair; - Standardized while being appropriate for the discipline; - Uniform.

-E. COMPOSITION OF PERFORMANCE REVIEWS
+V. COMPOSITION OF PERFORMANCE REVIEWS